isidorocotugno5P/projectone/README.md

 ## Features

-This section will include all features of the CurryHouse project and how they effectively aided in achieving our goals.
+This section will include the features of this CurryHouse project and how they effectively aided in achieving all goals.

 ### Navigation Bar

-ADD NAVBAR DROWPDOWN AND DESCRIPTION

 ![Navigation Bar Mobile](assets/images/readme-media/navbar-mobile.png)
 ![Navigation Bar Tablet](assets/images/readme-media/navbar-tablet.png)